core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 # The Reply-From Option # {#sec-reply-from-option}

 The Reply-From Option defined in this section has the properties summarized in {{table-reply-from-option}}, which extends Table 4 of {{RFC7252}}.
-The option is intended only for inclusion in CoAP responses, and builds on the Base-Uri Option from {{Section 3 of I-D.bormann-coap-misc}}.
+The option is intended only for inclusion in CoAP responses and builds on the Base-Uri Option from {{Section 3 of I-D.bormann-coap-misc}}.

+The Reply-From Option is elective, safe to forward, and not repeatable.
 Since the option is intended only for responses, the column "N" indicates a dash for "not applicable".

 | No.   | C | U | N | R | Name       | Format | Length | Default |
 | TBD2  |   |   | - |   | Reply-From | (*)    | 5-1034 | (none)  |